Shubhang-sharma/shubhang-sharma.github.io/index.md

           Science Education and Research (NISER), Bhubaneswar, India.
 I did my master's thesis on AdS/CFT correspondence and it's connection to geometry of manifolds.
 I am interested in topics at the interface of Mathematics and Physics.
 Broadly, I am inclined towards Geometry and Topology on the math side and towards Quantum Field Theory and GR on the physics side.
-Some important directions include symplectic geometry and classical mechanics, gauge theory, and more.</p>
+Some directions include symplectic geometry and classical mechanics, gauge theory, knot theory (or quantum invariants), mirror symmetry and conformal geometry.
+I hope to explore some of these in the coming year.</p>
           <!-- See my article on <em>The story of Mathematical Physics</em> in the bundle
           page for a sweeping account of interaction between the two sciences along with multiple viewpoints of mathematical physics as a field.  -->